vaishnavirbiradar7-netizen/Parkisons-Disease/README.md

 ---

----

 ## 👩‍💻 My Contribution

-As a member of the project team, I contributed across the complete development lifecycle, including:
+I contributed to the complete development of this project, including:

-- Data collection and preprocessing
+- Data preprocessing and analysis
-- Exploratory data analysis and feature understanding
+- Feature engineering and feature scaling
-- Implementation and training of machine learning models
+- Machine learning model implementation and training
 - Model evaluation and performance comparison
-- Data balancing and feature scaling
+- Data balancing
 - Testing and debugging
 - Project documentation and presentation
 - Overall project development and integration